Michelle O'Bonsawin: Early life

 O'Bonsawin was born in Hanmer, Ontario, a Franco-Ontarian community near Sudbury on May 2, 1974.
 Her father was a machinist and her mother worked as a teacher.
 She is a Franco-Ontarian and an Abenaki member of the Odanak First Nation.

 Early legal career

 O'Bonsawin began her legal career working for Royal Canadian Mounted Police legal services.
 O'Bonsawin worked as in-house counsel for Canada Post for nine years before she joined the Royal Ottawa Health Care Group in 2009.
 There she worked as general counsel and established its legal services department.
 She also appeared as counsel for the organization on mental-health cases before the Ontario Superior Court and Ontario Court of Appeal as well as tribunals such as Ontario's Consent and Capacity Board and the Ontario Review Board.

 While working, she also studied to earn a master's degree in law from Osgoode Hall Law School.
-Her practice focused on mental health, labour and employment, human rights, and privacy.
 She also taught a course on Indigenous peoples and the law at the University of Ottawa Faculty of Law.